-Archaeological Reconnaissance Survey Study Locations and Recorded Sites (ASM Affiliates) During the archaeological reconnaissance surface survey, numerous Historic Period plantation infrastructural elements such as concrete "Waialua" flume segments, metal pipes, and concrete reinforced masonry structures were found primarily in Area 5, and to a lesser degree in the peripheral portion of Area 1 (Figure 4.8).
+During the AIS, numerous Historic Period plantation infrastructural elements such as concrete "Waialua" flume segments, metal pipes, and concrete reinforced masonry structures were found primarily in Area 5, and to a lesser degree in the peripheral portion of Area 1 (Figure 4.8).
 These elements were found in both undisturbed and disturbed contexts.

-A section of the Waiāhole Ditch (SIHP Site 50-80-09-2268) was also identified meandering between the solar array areas and crossing the access and transmission line corridors (Figure 4.8).
+A section of the Waiāhole Ditch (SIHP Site 50-80-09-2268) was also identified meandering along the southern and western boundaries of Area 3 and extending in a southerly direction past Area 5 (Figure 4.8).
 The construction of the massive Waiāhole Ditch project, described in Section 4.6.1, is still in use today.